Dummies Guide to Cohort-Based Teaching

 Resources like Blendspace, Planbook, and Chalk allow you to plan your lessons on a daily, weekly, or bi-weekly basis, to design activities and interactive games for your students, and to grade them too.

-To accommodate different time zones, set assignment deadlines at least one day after class sessions, providing flexibility for all learners.
+To accommodate the different time zones, set assignment deadlines at least one day after class sessions, providing flexibility for all learners.
 Additionally, reassure participants that recorded lectures will be available for those who may miss live sessions due to time differences.
 This approach not only helps learners stay on track but also nurtures a more inclusive and comfortable learning experience, allowing everyone to engage and connect more effectively.

-Once you’ve determined the type of course you want to offer, the next crucial step is to strategize how to promote it effectively.
+Once you’ve determined the type of cohort course you want to offer, the next crucial step is to strategize how to promote it effectively.
 Successfully marketing your course to the right audience significantly influences various aspects, such as scheduling, course material, and overall planning.
 By identifying and reaching your target audience, you can tailor your course to meet their needs and optimize its impact.

 Use varied marketing channels, ranging from the traditional (but extremely powerful) word-of-mouth to the dynamic social media platforms, and everything in between.